Understanding Open Interest in Futures and Options Markets

 □ Confirms potential tops/bottoms

-Using Open Interest to Analyze Trends
+How to Use Open Interest to Analyze Trends

 Image: BTC/USD Market & Aggregated Open Interest of Bitcoin Futures

-Open Interest Analysis -Links
+Open Interest Analysis – Links

 (A) EQUITIES